-Geelong – with its recent membership to the UNESCO Creative Cities Network – has identified innovation, design, and creativity as key to urban economic, social and environmental growth.
-It’s truly an exciting time, amplified this week with the NGV's 2019 Week in Geelong kicking off over the weekend.
+Greater Geelong – with its membership to the UNESCO Creative Cities Network – has identified innovation, design, and creativity as key to urban economic, social and environmental growth.
+It’s truly an exciting time, amplified by some of the most incredible, place-building projects that are occurring int the region and its' surrounds.

-Geelong is no stranger to innovation, nor enterprise.
+This region and its surrounds are no strangers to innovation, nor enterprise.
 Since the first Model T rolled out of a repurposed woolshed, to the birth of the global surf industry from a Torquay garage.
-And while it’s woolsheds may once have been the backbone of the Australian economy, Geelong’s Federal Mills is now scene to a booming innovation precinct, home to Fluid clients, Pivot Summit, Runway Geelong and countless other visionary startups.
+The Greater Geelong region has gone from woolsheds being the backbone of the Australian economy to those same buildings now housing Federal Mills, the scene of a booming innovation precinct and home to Fluid clients, Runway Geelong, West Carr & Harvey and countless other visionary startups.

 “The Geelong region is an incredibly creative part of the world.
 Our region’s designers (across myriad industries) are producing content that is at a world-class standard – in physical AND digital spaces.